 Please allow 28 working days from receiving of your application to a decision being made and UCAS Track to be updated.
 This time may increase if there is missing information from your application (applicants will be contacted directly to request this) or during busy application periods such as 15th January equal consideration date and possibly February.

 Applicants will be required to bring with them a completed assignment of your choice that you feel demonstrates your achievement

 Students who are non-native English speakers, or who have not studied the final two years of school in English, but can demonstrate capability in English at a standard commensurate to IELTS 6.0, with a minimum of 5.5 being awarded on individual sections for a level 4, 5 or 6 qualification, will be considered as eligible to apply for the programme/course.

 Additional fee information

-Solihull College & University Centre will be offering both Academic Scholarships and Bursaries for students applying for both full time and part time study for September 2018.
+Solihull College & University Centre will be offering both Academic Scholarships and Bursaries for students applying to study either full time or part time courses from September 2018.
 Please see our website for further information https://www.solihull.ac.uk/uni-level-learner/student-services/

 Course contact detailsVisit our course page